Another Fluent Forever learner had this great answer:

 To add to that...

-I have one other thing to add that’s suuuuuuuuuuuper helpful: prefix mnemonics!
+We have one other thing to add that’s suuuuuuuuuuuper helpful: prefix mnemonics!

 Add mnemonics for every single prefix.
 You can base your mnemonics off of their ROUGH meanings so that you’re more likely to make meaning connections when they actually apply to a verb you’re using.
-Here’s what I mean:
+Here’s what we mean:

 в(о) in; into вход “entrance” – вперёд “straight ahead” – въе́хать “to enter”